 Illuminated Dome at the Westfield San Francisco Centre

-A purist might claim that the Shopping Center isn't really in Union Square because it doesn't face the square itself, but it's only a short walk away and certainly part of the holiday shopping scene.
+A purist might claim that the San Francisco Centre isn't really in Union Square because it doesn't face the square itself, but it's only a short walk away and certainly part of the holiday shopping scene.

 Every year, a light show transforms the center's 1908-era stained glass dome into a light show.
 The theme changes, but the one above is from the Nutcracker ballet performance.